 Then we saw the huge black ball of smoke boiling upwards.
 We all lined up at the windows and the teacher led us in an impromptu prayer.
+Not sure which of many variants the crashed plane was.
+One reference (Douglas Aircraft) stated the aircraft that crashed was delivered as an A-26C-45-DT model, tail number 44-35737.
 Representative A-26 Photo.
-Not sure which of many variants the crashed plane was.
-One reference (Douglas Aircraft) stated it was an A-26C-45-DT model, tail number 44-35737.
-Official USAF Photo.
-Note that despite my confusion, the A-26 Invader that crashed is a different,although similar aircraft from the B-26 Marauder.

-I was able to visit my hometown in November 2013 and took the below photo from outside the window at the school where I witnessed the crash.
+I was able to visit my hometown in November 2013 and took the below photo from outside the classroom window at the school from where I witnessed the crash.

 This photo photo was taken by George Mattson of the New York Daily News as he was flying in the area at the time and happened upon the crash site.
 This photo won him a Pulitzer Prize.
 The crew wasn’t so lucky.